-Yah’s will for His people on His ordained day is to rest, and to gather with one another to fellowship and read His scriptures for instruction.
+Yah’s will for His people on His ordained Sabbath is “rest” (spiritually, to celebrate the removal of the curse of sin, and the physical foreshadow of that was work), and to gather with one another to fellowship and read His scriptures for instruction.
 It is a “rehearsal” for the fellowship Messiah’s body will enjoy in eternity.

 Now, we know there were synagogues during Messiah’s earthly ministry, and He did go to the synagogues on the Sabbath, but that was because that is where the Jews were, and He usually went to where the Jews gathered.
 But, the synagogue was not ordained by the Father.
 His temple was.
 The synagogues were an invention of the Pharisees, and they were essentially a social and educational venue where the Torah was read.